 Respect the rip

 The rip current is one of the most subtle sea hazards.
 You know, that invisible force that suddenly pulls you away from shore while you’re just trying to vibe in waist-deep water?
-Yeah, that one.
-Most people don’t even know it’s happening until they’re metres away from safety, paddling in panic.
+Indeed, it is that force.
+Most people don’t even know it’s happening until they’re meters away from safety and paddling in panic.

-Pro tip: if you’re caught in one, don’t fight it.
+If you find yourself in a situation like this, it’s advisable to remain calm.
 Swim parallel to the shore, keep calm, and remember—you’re not in a swimming pool.
 No lifeguard will sound a whistle to stop the tide.

 Waves aren’t just for surfers

 A rogue wave doesn’t need a surfboard to mess up your day.
 A seemingly harmless, small wave can unexpectedly transform into a chaotic mess of sand, water, and flailing limbs.
-And let’s be honest, no one looks cool while being tossed like laundry.
+Let’s face it, no one appears cool when tossed around like laundry.

 It’s the same with shorebreaks—those waves that crash right on the sand.
 Kids love them, but they can cause serious injuries if you’re not paying attention.
 Neck injuries, back injuries, ego injuries… take your pick.